MSF Expresses Concern Over Spike In Cutaneous Leishmaniasis Cases Across Pakistan - UrduPoint

 MSF Expresses Concern Over Spike In Cutaneous Leishmaniasis Cases Across Pakistan

-In a press release issued here on Monday, Suzette Kamnik said Balochistan and Kyber Pakhtunkhwa are the worst affected provinces, but this treatable neglected tropical disease, is also found in Sindh, Kashmir, and central and southern areas of Punjab.
+In a press release issued here on Monday, Suzette Kamnik said Balochistan and Khyber Pakhtunkhwa are the worst affected provinces, but this treatable neglected tropical disease is also found in Sindh, Kashmir, and central and southern areas of Punjab.

-The press release is issued in connection with World Non-Tropical Diseases (NTDs) Day to be observed globally on Jan 30.

 A similar trend is seen in Balochistan, for example in Kuchlak, one of three CL clinics that MSF is supporting, we registered 69.9% more cases than the previous year, as well as CL being reported in areas where the disease was not normally present,” she added.